AlamoEXPERIENCE – Definition, Mission, Vision

 For more information on the Alamo Institutes, click here.

-Have an amazing idea for a co-curricular activity?
+Have an amazing idea for a experiential learning activity?
 Contact our staff below!

-Department of Student Life Lead: Destiny Harper-Lane, email@example.com
+Department of Student Life Lead: Dr. Angela McPherson Williams, firstname.lastname@example.org

-Alamo Institutes Admin for Institutes 1 & 6: Jennifer Powell, firstname.lastname@example.org
+Alamo Institutes Admin for Institutes 1 & 6: Courtney Brown, email@example.com

-Alamo Institutes Admin for Institutes 2 & 4: Enrique Salinas, email@example.com
+Alamo Institutes Admin for Institutes 2 & 4: Mercedes Rodriguez, firstname.lastname@example.org

-Alamo Institutes Admin for Institutes 3 & 5: Felicia Campos, firstname.lastname@example.org
+Alamo Institutes Admin for Institutes 3 & 5: Ryan Garza, email@example.com

 How does SPC Student Life define Co-Curricular Programming?

-Activities, programs, and learning experiences that supplement and complement college curriculum, support the academic experience, and strengthen retention and completion outside of the classroom (Astin, 1984).
+Activities, programs, and learning experiences that supplement and complement the college curriculum support the academic experience and strengthen retention and completion outside of the classroom (Astin, 1984).

-Experiential Learning: Activities and events outside of the classroom that enhance student engagement, fosters leadership development, develops soft skills, and strengthen retention and completion (Chickering, 1969; Kohlberg, 1977).
+Experiential Learning: Activities and events outside of the classroom that enhance student engagement, foster leadership development, develops soft skills, and strengthen retention and completion (Chickering, 1969; Kohlberg, 1977).

-Service Learning: An engaging learning strategy that combines course content with relevant community service.
-Through course work, community service, and critical self-reflection, students gain increased knowledge and sense of civic responsibility (Jacoby, 2009).
+Service-Learning: An engaging learning strategy that combines course content with relevant community service.
+Through course work, community service, and critical self-reflection, students gain increased knowledge and a sense of civic responsibility (Jacoby, 2009).

 Extracurricular: Activities and events that provide opportunities for reflection as students develop knowledge, skills, and values from direct experiences outside the traditional academic setting.
 (Kolb, 1984).